youknowumer/youknowumer/README-6.md

 <br>

-## About
+## Muhammad Umer Faheem

-Ambitious BBIS student (8th semester, University of Management and Technology, Lahore) with hands-on experience across front-end development, IT support, database systems, and business process analysis — comfortable across the full stack of a small dev/BI toolkit, from `HTML`/`CSS`/`JS` to `SQL`, `Power BI`, and `Odoo ERP`.
+**Frontend Developer · Data & BI Enthusiast · Turning Digital Strategy into User-Centric Experiences**

+Ambitious BBIS student with a strong passion for technology, customer service, and continuous improvement.
+Brings hands-on experience in IT support, database systems, and business process analysis, along with solid proficiency in tools such as SQL, Microsoft Office Suite, and CRM platforms.
+Known for a detail-oriented approach and a collaborative mindset, demonstrated through both academic and practical project work.
+Eager to grow professionally and contribute to meaningful, results-driven initiatives within dynamic organizations.

 <div align="center">